Bira/octopus-carnival/_posts/2026-07-27-dfrpg-adventurers-bard.md

 cheaper alternatives for both types of item.
 A thrifty bard can fence with a cane and use their voice as their instrument, casting spells a capella.

+## The "This ain't D&D" section

+How does a DFRPG Bard differ from its D&D counterpart?
+Surprisingly little, it turns out!
+But there are still some important differences.

+Bards from recent D&D editions are known for being able to cast healing spells and use their song to boost their allies' rolls in combat.
+DFRPG bards can do neither of those things.

+Instead, they're good at debuffing and controlling enemies, and at facilitating communication out of combat.
+Their spell list does have some buffs, but they're more indirect than "+1 to attacks and damage".

 ## Example Bard

 Back in 2017 I statted up Lem iconic Pathfinder Bard for the DFRPG